 The Siburt Institute seeks to fulfill its mission through the following practices:

 Formation: Helping leaders pursue their identity in Christ and clarify their calling through spiritual formation.
 The Siburt Institute views vocation—understanding God's call—as foundational to those who lead.

 Resourcing: Offering ideas, tools, and materials to congregations and church leaders so they may flourish as they seek to be faithful to their work and life.

 Networking: Nurturing an array of relationships among leaders to foster meaningful connections with other leaders, consultants, and learning communities.

 Reflection: Providing avenues to reflect on ministry and culture, faith and best practices.
 God is actively at work in our world; creating space for conversation and reflection helps leaders recognize and participate in God's work.

 Learn more about the Siburt Institute at siburtinstitute.org.
 Follow us on Facebook, Twitter, and YouTube.
 Subscribe to our monthly e-newsletter.
 Donate to help us continue to provide valuable resources and services.

-The Siburt Institute team includes Leah Andrews, assistant director; Carley Dodd, research director; Randy Harris, spiritual director; Karissa Herchenroeder, assistant director; Curtis King, associate director; Royce Money, founding director; Robert Oglesby Jr., Ministers' Support Network coordinator; Renee Paul, administrative coordinator; Carson Reed, executive director; and David Wray, Summit director.
+The Siburt Institute team includes Leah Andrews, assistant director; Ola Mae Bulkley, administrative coordinator; Carley Dodd, research director; Randy Harris, spiritual director; Karissa Herchenroeder, assistant director; Curtis King, associate director; Royce Money, founding director; Robert Oglesby Jr., Ministers' Support Network coordinator; Renee Paul, events coordinator; Carson Reed, executive director; and David Wray, Summit director.